regpy/regpy/USAGE.md

 given some obervation data $g^{obs}=g+\eta$.
 This would require the inverse $F^{-1}$, which in most cases is not continuous.
 Hence small perturbations by noise $\eta$ can make the inverse unstable.
 Such problems occur in many applications in imaging methods in physics, biology, medicine and more.
 For examples checkout the [examples](https://num.math.uni-goettingen.de/regpy/examples.html).

-`regpy` can be divided into three parts:
+`RegPy` can be divided into three parts:

 * modelling the forward operator: with `regpy.operators` and `regpy.vecsps`
 * modelling space structure, data-fidelity and regularisation functional: with `regpy.hilbert` and `regpy.functionals`